amrutha-m206/MemoryGraphAI/Readme.md

 Balances precision and recall to provide an overall accuracy measure.

-### Mean Reciprocal Rank (MRR)

-Evaluates how early the correct answer appears in the ranking.

 ### Coverage

 Measures how much of the relevant information space is captured.